hbrspros/docker-nginx-reverseproxy/README.md

 - ~~manual vhost configuration~~ __vhost as container environment__
 - __let the infrastructure __create certificates and configure TLS __for you__

+# Architecture
+## The old way (LAMP)
+### Setup
+- Database as Service on host system
+- Webserver as Service on host system
+- Webserver manages TLS Certs
+### Networking
+- No virtual interfaces

+## The new Way (Docker - Microservices)
+### Setup
+- Database as container
+- Webserver as container
+- reverseproxy as container
+- Webserver manages TLS Certs
+### Networking
+- Webserver conntected to database
+- Webserver conntected to reverseproxy

 ## How to get started